 Here’s why: The Platinum Card® from American Express offers so many travel, dining and lifestyle perks that you might just be able to justify paying the high annual fee.

-Read reviews of the Platinum Card® from American Express for more details.
+Read more about the Platinum Card® from American Express for more details.

 Best for restaurants: American Express® Gold Card